Massachusetts Issues Final Regulations Under New Paid Family And Medical Leave Law

 Interaction With Other Leave

-Under the final regulations, if a covered worker is using “accrued paid leave,” (which is a defined term, as discussed below) such as sick leave, vacation, compensatory time, or paid time off for reasons that would qualify under the PFMLA, then that leave will run concurrently with the PFML time period, but the worker will not be able to receive PFML benefits at the same time as he or she is using accrued paid leave.
+Under the final regulations, if a covered worker is using “accrued paid leave,” (which is a defined term, as discussed below) such as sick leave, vacation, compensatory time, or paid time off for reasons that would qualify under the PFMLA, then that leave will run concurrently with the PFML time period, but the worker will not be able to receive PFML benefits through the state trust fund at the same time as he or she is using accrued paid leave.
+(By contrast, if PFML benefits are provided through an approved private plan, the employer may permit employees to use accrued paid leave to supplement their PFML benefits.)

 PFML also will run concurrently with certain job-protected leave under other state or federal leave laws, if the employee qualifies for such leave.
 For example, if an employee taking PFML is also eligible for leave under the Massachusetts Parental Leave Act (“MPLA”) or the federal Family and Medical Leave Act (“FMLA”), then such leave will run concurrently with PFML.